amandapfitz/pandas-challenge/README.md

 # pandas-challenge

-After a lot of hard work in the data munging mines, you've landed a job as Lead Analyst for an independent gaming company.
-You've been assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.
-Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
-As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.
+Analyzed customer data from video game to generate a report that summarizes purchasing data.

-Your final report should include each of the following:
+Final report includes the following:

 Player Count